 Structured logging, correlation IDs, context at every level.
 When production breaks, you shouldn't need to deploy debug builds to figure out what happened.

-Built a payment system that safely handles duplicate requests and network retries without charging users twice.
-Makes sure every payment or refund is recorded correctly, and each action can be traced later.
+Handles duplicate requests and network retries without charging users twice.
+Every payment or refund is recorded correctly and traceable.

-Built a system where placing an order triggers background steps like taking payment and sending notifications.
-Designed it so messages don’t get lost if the server crashes mid-way, and failed steps can be retried safely.
+Placing an order triggers background steps like payment and notifications.
+Messages don't get lost on crashes, and failed steps retry safely.

-Sends events to other systems (webhooks) with retry support when the receiver is down.
-Tracks delivery status, stores failures for later review, and allows replaying events when the target is ready.
+Sends events to external systems with retry support.
+Tracks delivery status and allows replaying events when the target is ready.

-Limits how many requests a user can make in a time window to protect APIs from spam and overload.
-Supports different limits per user type and works across multiple servers using Redis.
+Limits requests per user per time window.
+Supports different limits per user type, works across multiple servers via Redis.

-Upload system that supports large files and processes them safely in the background.
-Includes virus scanning, safe storage, and clear status updates so users know what’s happening.
+Supports large files processed safely in background.
+Includes virus scanning, safe storage, and clear status updates.

 I'm interested in backend-heavy roles where correctness matters more than move-fast-break-things.
 If you're building financial systems, government platforms, or anything where "it mostly works" isn't good enough—let's talk.